 About Me

 Welcome!
-I’m Allie— I develop psychological interventions that help us learn from error, update beliefs, and make choices that are better for our health and planet.
+I’m Allie, a psychologist studying motivation, memory, and behavior change.
+I develop behavioral interventions that help us learn from error, update beliefs, and make choices that are better for our health and planet.

 I completed my Ph.D. in Psychology & Neuroscience at Duke University, where I was co-advised by Prof. Alison Adcock and Prof. Gregory Samanez-Larkin.
 Prior to my Ph.D., I earned an Honours BSc in Psychology (Research Specialization) from the University of Toronto.
 There, I worked with Prof. Morgan Barense and Prof. William Cunningham to investigate how prediction error influences episodic memories and social learning.